ISRAEL IS THE CHURCH

 These are not physical Jews but redeemed Israel of all nationalities.
 They now are in Heaven with the Lord Jesus.
 And where shall they govern?

-“We shall reign on the earth.”
+“We will reign on the earth.”
 Not in Heaven but on the earth.

 In order to conceive of a Gentile Church as separate from the one Body of Christ, from the one true Israel of God, one must discard much of the writing of the Apostle Paul.